-Please note the process for accessing State Purchase Contract (SPC) confidential information has changed.
+Please note the change in process for accessing State Purchase Contract (SPC) confidential information.
 The existing user account to access the SPC confidential information will no longer be active.
 A new SPC confidential information system is being introduced and will require user registration.
-Please see instructions in the Registration Guide (126 KB)
+Please see instructions in the State Purchase Contracts Registration Guide-17.docx

 The SPC consolidates all previous travel-related SPCs into a single contract that offers a range of travel services to the Victorian Government.

-The SPC will commence on 1 September 2016 for a period of three years and expires on 31 August 2019 with two one-year extension options.
+The SPC commenced on 1 September 2016 for a period of three years and expires on 31 August 2019 with two one-year extension options.

 The SPC is a sole supplier arrangement with Corporate Travel Management (CTM).